 Cars are one of the largest contributors to air pollution.
 Hopping on your bike or slipping on your comfy trainers to get to work can really help to improve the air quality in your local area.

 You’ll also be helping to reduce noise pollution where you live.
 Compared with a car engine, cycling, walking and running are all basically silent, which can make for a much nicer environment!

-You might be worried about being exposed to more pollution as a cyclists or pedestrian than as a driver but that’s actually not the case at all!
+You might be worried about being exposed to more pollution as a cyclist or pedestrian than as a driver but that’s actually not the case at all.

 Researchers found that passengers in buses, taxis and cars inhaled substantially more pollution than cyclists and pedestrians.
 It’s thought to be because cyclists ride at the edge of the road and, unlike drivers, aren’t directly in the line of exhaust smoke and therefore, breathe in fewer fumes!